Christian1984/vfrmap-for-vr/README.md

 Autosave is a feature that allows you to automatically create "snapshots" of your flights on predefined intervals.
 This is especially useful if you happen to encounter occasional (or even frequent) crashes to desktop (CTDs) with Microsoft Flight Simulator in VR.

-Simply run FSKneeboard with the flag `--autosave <int>` to create a snapshot every `<int>` minutes.
+Simply run FSKneeboard with the flag `--autosave [number]` to create a snapshot every `[number]` minutes.
 For example, run `fskneeboard.exe --autosave 5` to create one savegame every 5 minutes.

 ![Autosave Shortcut](screenshots/fskneeboard-autosave.png)